-Combine all of the ingredients except the fruit and coconut.
+Combine all ingredients except fruit and coconut.

 Spread the mixture out in a thin, even layer on a parchment-lined baking sheet.
 Bake for 10 minutes, remove from the oven and stir to distribute any browning.
-Place it back in the oven for 10 minutes more.
-Remove and stir in the fruit and coconut.
+Place back in the oven for 10 minutes more.
+Remove and stir in fruit and coconut.

 Bake for 8 to 10 minutes longer or until the mixture is a deep golden brown.
 Allow to cool.
 Store any leftovers in an airtight container in the refrigerator.

-Adding the brown sugar will make your granola cool into larger clusters.
+Adding brown sugar will make your granola cool into larger clusters.
 If you choose to omit it, your granola will still be toasty, crunchy and fabulous!

 Recipe by, PCC Chef